PePoPiPu/Harvard-CS50/project/README.md

 scene.add(galaxy);
 ```

-It was time to add one more to the `animate()` function in order to animate the rotation of the galaxy:
+I then added one more piece of code to the `animate()` function in order to animate the rotation of the galaxy:
 ```
 function animate() {
   requestAnimationFrame(animate);